ramon-astudillo/NLSE/README.md

                               DATA/txt/tweets_2015.txt \
                               DATA/pkl/

-This will store Pickel files with same file name under
+This will store Pickle files with same file name as the txt files under

     DATA/pkl

-Note that this should also work with any number of input files as long as the file format is respected.

-Once you have
-them, you can use
+If you have any number of txt using the same format, it should work as well.

+Next thing is to select the pre-trained embeddings present in the vocabulary you are using.
+This is done with

     python code/extract.py -e DATA/txt/struct_skip_50.txt \
                               DATA/pkl/struct_skip_50.pkl \
                               DATA/pkl/wrd2idx.pkl

+Note that this step can be a source of problems.
+If you have words that are not in your mebeddings they will be set to an embedding of zero.
+This can be counter-productive.

 To train the model use